bruno78/Getting-Cleaning-Data-Project/codeBook.md

 The source data is divided in the following way:

-- 'features.txt': List of all features.
+- 'features.txt': List of all the names of features (variables).

 - 'activity_labels.txt': Links the class labels with their activity name.